-Every summer, our minivan makes the transition from carpool to vacation mode as we prepare to head out on our annual family road trip.
+Every year, our minivan makes the transition from carpool to vacation mode as we prepare to head out on our annual family road trip.
 With four school-aged kids (some who tolerate long drives and some who don’t) we’ve learned a lot of tricks and tips to make the journey a safe and memorable one.

 We always begin by reminding ourselves of the most important rule: BE PREPARED AHEAD OF TIME!
 It can be really frustrating and stressful, when travelling with kids, to be caught off guard by things like boredom and boo-boos.